ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-12-aws-migration.md

 - [vmware vCenter plugin](/posts/aws-vmware) - for migration to EC2 and extend reach of vCenter to new geos without procurement

-- [VM Import/export](https://docs.aws.amazon.com/vm-import/latest/userguide/how-vm-import-export-works.html) - moves VM based server images to EC2 instances; looks like this isn't being actively developed
+- [VM Import/export](https://docs.aws.amazon.com/vm-import/latest/userguide/how-vm-import-export-works.html) - moves VM based server images to EC2 instances; looks like this isn't being actively developed but is likely still on the test.

 # Databases